dfki-ric/pytransform3d/README.md

 * the UrdfTransformManager which is able to load transformations from [URDF](http://wiki.ros.org/urdf) files (additionally requires beautifulsoup4)
+* a matplotlib-like interface to Open3D's visualizer to display and animate geometries and transformations (additionally requires Open3D)

 pytransform3d is used in various domains, for example:

 * specifying motions of a robot
 * learning robot movements from human demonstration
 * sensor fusion for human pose estimation
+* collision detection for robots

 ## Installation